Silver Apples of the Moon (Morton Subotnick album): Legacy

 Silver Apples of the Moon is celebrated as a landmark in the history of electronic music, being hailed as an important electronic composition that received significant sales despite being experimental in style.
 Not only was Silver Apples the first electronic composition composed exclusively for the album format, but Lozano also argues it to be the first electronic dance music album, highlighting how the album's "ghostly chorus of beats and rhythms" predicted the development of techno in the 1980s.
 Hickling writes that the album is revered among synthesists for being an important influence on techno.
 It was also the first electronic album made using a voltage-based synthesizer, and the first large-scale classical composition to have premiered with a recording on a physical release, rather than with a live performance, highlighting what writer Joseph Morpurgo felt was "a significant shift of gravity away from a culture of performance towards a culture of playback."

 It was Subotnick's first widely recognised work, and brought the composer celebrity.
-The rhythmic second side of the album attracted the attention of rock bands the Grateful Dead and Mothers of Invention, who began spending time with Subotnick at his studio.
+The rhythmic second side of the album attracted the attention of rock bands the Grateful Dead and the Mothers of Invention, who began spending time with Subotnick at his studio.
 The composer was worried his work would be treated as gimmickry, and he turned down two opportunities to appear on The Tonight Show Starring Johnny Carson.
 Of all of Subotnick's pieces, Silver Apples remains the work he has remained mostly closely associated with, something he is pleased with.
 He said of the composition: "It's not a bad little piece.
 It's like a jazz composition.
 I'll start out with some of the familiar riffs, then just improvise.
 It keeps on changing whenever I perform it."
 Composer Rhys Chatham said he "hadn't heard anything like it before," and named it one of his 13 favourite albums in a list for The Quietus.
 Subotnick predicted the album would anticipate more art music than he felt it actually did, recalling: "I knew that I was making, more or less, high art music.
 I thought that there would be more interest in fine art music than actually happened."